 This is where we come in with our extensive experience of representing employees who want to enhance their settlement agreements and secure payment of their bonuses.

-The employer is often in a relatively weak position as they may have no actual case for lawful dismissal and they have had a protected conversation without any real concerns, or even removed you from the office without cause.
+The employer is often in a relatively weak position as they may have no actual case for lawful dismissal and they have had a protected conversation without any real issues to justify it, or even have removed you from the office without cause.

 At this point your employer will be forced to unlawfully dismiss you, or, alternatively, allow you to work the following months and receive your bonus in the normal manner.

 Negotiations are almost always preferable to either scenario, so the payment of your bonus is back on the table.